funkhaus/fuxt/README.md

 ## Deploying to Heroku

-If you're comfortable with command clines, install the [heroku cli tools](https://devcenter.heroku.com/articles/heroku-cli).
+If you're comfortable with the command line, install the [heroku cli tools](https://devcenter.heroku.com/articles/heroku-cli).

 Otherwise you can do it all through the website Dashboard too.